Co-creating the UX standard behind every card payment on the planet

 As soon as people saw their bank or card network logo, they felt more at ease.
 To simulate more realistic payment anxiety, we made up fake brands for each card network, bank and merchant.

-We simulated new security tech, like biometrics, for each payment flow
+We simulated new security tech for each payment flow

-As new tech evolved on both smart phones and browsers we had to pivot and update flows to accommodate the changes.
+As new tech (like QR) evolved on both smart phones and browsers we had to pivot and update flows to accommodate the changes.

 A big challenge was constraints.
 Many layouts were just not possible and any changes had to also work for every language.